-Ground based deep ice sounder (Prasad Gogineni, University of Alabama).
+Ground based deep ice sounder (Prasad Gogineni, University of Alabama and Dorthe Dahl-Jensen, UCPH and U. Manitoba).

-Four to seven people from the University of Alabama and AWI will test a new prototype ice deep sounder in the EGRIP area from mid July to the end of season in August.
+Four people from the University of Alabama, AWI and Copenhagen will run the CPH ice deep sounder in the EGRIP area from mid June to mid July.
 The radar assembly will be pulled by a Pistenbuly with transmit and receive antennas resting on inflated cushions (balloons).
-If testing is successful, the radar will be deployed for Dome C Antarctica shortly after EGRIP.